 Fonts for headstones generally fall into four categories:

 It is important to note that certain fonts will be unsuitable for different types of stone.
-For example, Granite is a popular choice for headstones as it is a highly durable material, but it is too coarse for thin fonts to be engraved into it.
-In comparison, Slate headstones have a unique composition that cannot be cut as deeply as other stones and is therefore more suited to thin, elegant fonts.
+For example, granite is a popular choice for headstones as it is a highly durable material, but it is too coarse for thing, delicate fonts to be engraved into it.
+In comparison, slate headstones have a very unique composition that means it cannot be cut as deeply as other stone materials and is therefore more suited to thin, elegant fonts.

 The style of memorial will also have an impact on the type of font selected.
 If you are choosing a classic Gothic-style memorial, then you will need a complimentary font such as Times New Roman or Old English.
 For a more modern style of memorial, a simple san serif font would look more attractive.
 Traditionally, a Gothic or Script font is used for a memorial, but this is entirely dependent on the style of headstone that you choose.

 Here at Summers Memorials, we are on hand to help you through every step of the memorial selection process.
 The style of font that you select plays a key role in the overall appearance of a memorial, but finding the right one can be a challenge.
 There are plenty of options available, and our expert team of Family Advisors are on hand to offer advice and guidance.